 What may be covered depends on your and your spouse's (if you are married) income and assets.
+If you are eligible for a Medicare Savings Program,

-If you are eligible for a Medicare Savings Program, you will also be enrolled in Medicare Part D Extra Help.
-Extra Help may help with prescription drug
+If you are eligible for a Medicare Savings Program you will also be enrolled in Medicare Part D Extra Help.
+Extra Help may help with prescription drug costs.